zygomedia/hobo-starter/README.md

 # hobo-starter
-To start, just run `cargo xtask watch` in the root directory.
+To start, run `cargo xtask watch` in the root directory.
+To release, run `cargo xtask build` in the root directory and then just launch the binary.